EarningsCall/earningscall-python/README.md

 Each timestamp is the number of seconds since the start of the transcript.

-NOTE: Level `3` data is included in any plan that includes access to Enhanced Transcript Data.
+NOTE: Level `3` data is provided in any plan that includes Enhanced Transcript Data.

 ```python